Telesphore-Uwabera/University-Residence-Management-API/README.md

    * Provide clear and informative error messages to users.
    * Set up proper logging to capture errors and exceptions for debugging and monitoring.

-**Submission:**

-* Updated Django project with advanced features and security enhancements.
-* Updated API documentation reflecting the new functionalities and security measures.

-**Evaluation Criteria:**

-* Proper handling of personal data and adherence to security best practices
-* Implementation of a robust authentication service
-* Effective error handling and logging mechanisms
-* Updated and comprehensive API documentation

 ### [Stage-4: Testing and Refinement](https://github.com/ALU-BSE/Summative-Project-UniNest-API/blob/stage-4/README.md)

 1. **Unit Tests and Integration Tests:**